ZhouYJ0213/lotus/documentation/en/dev/architecture.md

 We assume the use of an IDE that can follow Go symbolic reference or any other static analysis tool.

 FIXME: Add Github links to every `github.com` listed here (this should be able to be done programmatically, every relative path is to Lotus and the rest are absolute paths).
+Alternatively, we can probably collapse most of the links with their corresponding functions and structures.

 # CLI, API